Terminal/docs.terminal.ink/_collections/_ls/opensource.md

 #
 # https://creativecommons.org/licenses/by-sa/4.0/
 layout: docs
-category: meta
+category: info
-description: "Attribution links to resources used"
+description: Attribution links to resources used
+title: Open Source attributions
 ---

 This version of `ls.terminal.ink` was built with the following technologies: